Blog

 Consumer Video Consumption

-• Half of Gen Z and Millennials “don’t know how they’d get through life without video”
+• Half of Gen Z and Millennials say they “don’t know how they’d get through life without video.”

-• Video consumers want to relax or escape from their daily lives
+• Many consumers use video content to relax or escape daily life.

 Video Formats